darshnkd/deep-learning-with-tensorflow/README.md

 3. **Run the Cells**: Follow along with the instructions in the notebooks, running the cells as you go.

-Google Colab already has TensorFlow pre-installed, so you're ready to start experimenting with deep learning models right away!
+Google Colab already has TensorFlow pre-installed, so you're ready to start experimenting with deep learning models right away.